mbehr1/dlt-logs/README.md

      * **valueMap**: object that can contain keys matching to the captured data names and the property is an array with objects { capturedName : newName }.
      E.g."reportOptions": { "valueMap": { "STATE_onOff": [ { "1": "on" }, { "0": "off" }, {"ff": "invalid" }]}}

-   Filter configuration changes will be applied on next file open.
-If you use *add filter...*, *edit filter...*, *delete filter...* menu items they will be applied instantly to the configuration.
-You should not mix manual editing the config files with usage of the menu items as long as a dlt file is opened.
+   Filter configuration changes and menu items *add filter...*, *edit filter...*, *delete filter...* actions will be applied instantly to the configuration/view.

    Details see (todo...).
 * `dlt-logs.plugins`: Allows configuration of plugins.
 Currently one plugin is supported: